Latest Posts

 The world in many senses was my oyster.
 Nonetheless, as far as women's rights had come, I learned at an early age that being a girl wasn't the same as being a boy.
 (And, no, I'm not talking about biology or anatomy here.)
 Two examples:

 In fourth grade, I was the Teacher's Pet.
 (If you knew me then or know me now, that shouldn't be hard to picture.)
 When I finished my work, I would grade everyone else's papers in class.
-I knew that I had the elementary school equivalent of straight A's, and that one boy in class had one B and the rest A's.
+I knew that I had the elementary school equivalent of straight As, and that one boy in class had one B and the rest As.

-However, when report cards were issued, he had all A's, and I received one B. My parents asked about that in their conference with my teacher and were informed:
+However, when report cards were issued, he had all As, and I received one B. My parents asked about that in their conference with my teacher and were informed:

 Boys need encouragement, and girls shouldn't have things handed to them too easily.